yaikobzeray/dev-journal/activity_log.md

 Built a FastAPI endpoint with Pydantic v2 schema validation.
 The automatic OpenAPI docs at /docs are incredibly useful.

 *Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Tuesday, 17 September 2024 — Entry 4

+Set up Vite for a vanilla JS project.
+ES module support out of the box — no webpack config needed.

+*Logged at 16:36 · Commit #4 · Salzburg, Austria 🇦🇹*